Sigurd015/DXRenderer/README.md

-# DXRenderer
+# DxCraft

- A very simple DirectX 11 Renderer
+A Minecraft clone made with DirectX 11

 ## Getting Started